 Where to Stay in Aarhus for Sightseeing

-We recommend these great hotels in Aarhus with easy access to the top sites in the city center:
+We recommend these great hotels in Aarhus with easy access to the top places to see in the city center:

-- Villa Provence: luxury boutique hotel, lovely courtyard, delicious breakfast, Provencal-style decor, individually decorated rooms.
+- Villa Provence: This luxury boutique hotel features a lovely courtyard, delicious breakfast, Provencal-style decor, and individually decorated rooms.

-- Scandic Aarhus City: mid-range pricing, modern decor, excellent buffet breakfast included, bike rental.
+- Scandic Aarhus City: In the mid-range category, this property offers modern decor, a free and excellent buffet breakfast, and bike rentals.

-- Hotel Oasia Aarhus: 3-star hotel, near the train station, contemporary style, free coffee.
+- Hotel Oasia Aarhus: Located near the train station, this 3-star hotel is done in contemporary style and offers free coffee.

-- Zleep Hotel Aarhus: budget hotel, outskirts of the city, family rooms, free parking.
+- Zleep Hotel Aarhus: This budget hotel is on the outskirts of the city and comes with free parking.

 Day Trips from Aarhus